The Soap Operative Stars

 Five hours before her flight home, on her 24th birthday, Kanchan Singh walked into a Thai cat café and felt like she’d been hit by a brick wall.
 That night she mapped out an entire business plan on a stack of United napkins, landed in the States, and quit her job.

 Read Kanchan’s story below to learn more, including why she ultimately chose her true passion over cultural expectations and parental pressure, how she proved everyone who thought she was a “dumb Millennial chick” incredibly wrong, and why adoption is at the center of it all.
+For even more unexpected stories from her life, you can also check out Kanchan’s book, Dear Me, I Love You.

 The God of Wine